vickmuir/Backup/restoring-evault-bmr-system-volume-image.md

 # Restoring an EVault BMR System Volume Image

 If you need to restore a Bare Metal image backup from EVault, you can quickly restore it from the EVault BMR Rescue Kernel system.
 With EVault BMR, you can restore the system without the need of a bootable operating system.
-It's very useful when the operating system is no longer usable or the drives in the system were replaced.
+It's useful when the operating system is no longer usable or the drives in the system were replaced.

 ## Initiating the EVault BMR Rescue Kernel system